denevell/Natch-Android/README.md

 --

-* Task: Start using gradle for normal builds
-* Task: Gradle for the junit tests
 * Task: Setup ci server that simply builds it
 * Task: Setup ci server that runs unit tests
 * Task: Setup ci server that runs ui tests